 *** Items on Ramba’s wishlist cannot be directly purchased due to import allowances, fees, and taxes of Chile.
-If you would like to purchase a wishlist item for Ramba, please go to the donation page, and under “Please direct my donation to”, choose “Wishlist item”.
-A box will appear just below, where you can specify which item you would like to purchase. ***
+If you would like to purchase a wishlist item for Ramba, please go to the donation page and choose “Wishlist item” from the dropdown menu.
+On the next page there will be a space for “Item I would like to buy”, where you can specify which item you would like to purchase. ***

 180 bales=$1088 + $312.00 for transport